DB379/Dark-DataTables/README.md

 This project implements a dark-themed DataTables interface using PHP, providing server-side processing for DataTables with features such as:

-Search

-Sorting

-Pagination

-Column toggling
+Search, Sorting, Pagination, Column toggling

 Sleek, dark UI